 Cellular Mapping Limitations

-For the moment, Broadband Map primarily relies on measures of signal strength.
+- For the moment, Broadband Map primarily relies on measures of signal strength.
 While signal strength generally serves as a good proxy for connection quality, it doesn't account for everything that can affect users' experiences.
 For example, congestion levels often have a dramatic effect on the speeds experienced by network users.
 Congestion can be severe despite strong cell signals.
-At the moment, Broadband Map does not account for congestion levels in its maps.

 FCC Data

-Broadband Map relies primarily on data that network operators report to the FCC through the Broadband Data Collection program.
-Network operators estimate coverage areas and coverage strength using statistical and geospatial models.
+- Broadband Map relies primarily on data that network operators report to the FCC through the Broadband Data Collection (BDC) program.
+Network operators estimate coverage areas and signal strength using statistical and geospatial models.
 While the estimates are informative, they're imperfect.

-Some parts of the FCC's coverage-modeling process are standardized, but network operators don't take entirely identical approaches.
-Further, the FCC uses data it collects to inform decisions about telecom policy and subsidies.
-In some scenarios, network operators may be incentivized to understate or overstate coverage.
+- While parts of the FCC's coverage-modeling process are standardized, network operators' approaches still differ materially.
+Because the FCC uses this data to inform telecom policy and subsidy decisions, network operators may have incentives to understate or overstate coverage.
+Broadband Map's supplementation of BDC data with real-world data partially, and imperfectly, mitigates these issues.

 Crowdsourced Data

-Crowdsourced data coming from consumer handsets mixes a variety of contexts: indoor, outdoor, stationary, and in-motion.
+- Broadband Map's crowdsourced data from consumer handsets mixes a variety of contexts: indoor, outdoor, stationary, and in-motion.
 The mix of contexts represents how real consumers use their phones, but it complicates using and interpreting the data.